T'ang Quartet: History

+In 2020, Han oh joined the quartet with Wang Zihao joining in 2021.

-The T'ang String Quartet (唐四重奏) is a Singapore-based classical string quartet that has played to critical acclaim.
-Formed in 1992, they are Singapore's first full-time professional chamber group.
-In April 2022, the Quartet opened their 30th Anniversary celebrations with a rousing performance at Victoria Concert Hall.
+In April 2022, the quartet opened their 30th Anniversary celebrations with a rousing performance at Victoria Concert Hall.
 The concert, Humble Beginnings, also formally introduced their new members, Han Oh (viola) and Wang Zihao (cello).
 The quartet's new incarnation made its debut with contrasting string quartets by Joseph Haydn and Alexander Borodin to no less fanfare.

 To commemorate 30 years of music, the T'ang Quartet has lined up a series of programmes in 2022, including the launch of their coffee table book, Tang At 30, which will be released in July.
 It will be held in conjunction with T'ang Quartet's second edition two-day anniversary programme, Gift of Music, at the Esplanade Recital Studio.
-The quartet also headlined NAC-ExxonMobil Concert in the Gardens on July 30 at the Singapore Botanic Gardens' Heritage Festival 2022.
+The quartet also headlined NAC-ExxonMobil Concert in the Gardens on 30 July at the Singapore Botanic Gardens' Heritage Festival 2022.

-Biography

-The T’ang String Quartet comprises Ng Yu-Ying (1st violin), Ang Chek Meng (2nd violin), Han Oh (viola) and Wang Zihao (cello).
-The T'ang Quartet was formed in 1992 when the members (Ng, Ang, Leslie Tan, Lionel Tan) were still performers with Singapore Symphony Orchestra.
-Trained individually in America, China, London and Moscow, the Quartet was awarded a fellowship to work in the USA with Paul and Martha Katz, Norman Fischer, Kenneth Goldsmith and Sergui Luca at the Shepherd School of Music.
-After a two-year masters studies in Rice University as a pre-formed quartet, the T’ang Quartet began their professional career in 1999 with unanimity of purpose: to break new ground by extending the sheer fun and enjoyment of classical music to a larger audience, as well as setting new standards of artistic achievement.
+The T’ang Quartet is currently the quartet-in-residence at the Yong Siew Toh Conservatory of Music at the National University of Singapore.